-Wine originally an acronym for “Wine” and it is not an an Emulator but a compatibility layer capable of running Windows applications on several POSIX-compliant operating systems, such as Linux, macOS, & BSD.
+Wine was originally an acronym for “Wine” and it is not an Emulator but a compatibility layer capable of running Windows applications on several POSIX-compliant operating systems, such as Linux, macOS, & BSD.
 Wine will always be free software.
 Approximately half of Wine’s source code is written by volunteers, with the remaining effort sponsored by commercial interests, especially CodeWeavers, which sells a supported version of Wine.

 – Wine Mono engine updated to 5.0.0, with upstream WPF support.